-Today Christianity is the predominant religion in Ireland with 84% of the Irish population identifying themselves as Roman Catholics, 2011 Census, and the Church of Ireland being second.
+According to the last Cenus in 2011 Christianity is the predominant religion in Ireland.
+84% of the Irish population identify themselves as Catholics and the Church of Ireland being second.
 It’s still taught and practised in schools and many Irish families are devote followers of the Church.

 Did you know?